 How I Travel with Generalised Anxiety Disorder

-Interestingly travel has been the best thing for my GAD and I believe it comes down to travelling giving me the time I need to use my strategies that I mentioned above.
+Interestingly, travelling with generalised anxiety disorder has been very positive, the best thing I have done to help me manage my GAD.
+I believe it is because traveling allows me the time I need to use my strategies I mentioned above.
 It is easier to challenge the negative thoughts, to breathe, to exercise and create art when travelling than it ever was when I worked full-time.

 Challenges of Travelling with Generalised Anxiety Disorder